petervanderdoes/git-ftp/README.md

     ... credentials ...
     gitftpignore=.my_gitftpignore

-Used syntax is same as .gitignore's with the exception of overriding patterns, eg. `**!**some/pattern`, which is not supported Negations within patterns works as expected.
+Used syntax is same as .gitignore's.

 Using a bare repository as a proxy
 ----------------------------------